spacecloud-io/space-learn/content/Frontend Course/react-basics/securing-the-app.md

 ## Security in Space Cloud

 You must have heard that security should never be an after thought.
-But in the entire process of making our app, we havent really spoken much about security.
+But in the entire process of making our app, we haven't really spoken much about security.

 That is because we believe, **security must never be coupled with business logic**.

 Space Cloud has a very powerful and yet flexible security module which lets you secure your app without having to modify the exisiting code base.
-We do this my looking at **business logic as access control problems**.
+We do this by looking at **business logic as access control problems**.

 Let's take the example of our todo app.